axel22/sublime-javap/README.md

 sublime-javap
 =============

-Javap support for the Sublime Text 2 editor.
+Javap support for the Sublime Text 2/3 editor -- now Sublime Text 3 ready!
 Presents JVM classfiles in a readable format - ideal for viewing your bytecode.